idena-network/idena-docs/docs/wp/technology.md

 #### TimeLock

 Smart contract locks coins on the smart contract address until the specified time.
-Once a newly mined block has a timestamp greater than that time, the coins can be transferred to any address specified by the owner.
+Once a newly mined block has a timestamp greater or equal to that time, the coins can be transferred to any address specified by the owner.